Vitorcastanhos/practical-project-0/README.md

-## Simple project where I used only what i had in my mind to build whit no research.
+## Simple project where I used only what i had in my mind to build it with no research.

 ## :computer:  Tecnologies